-The UK NSC policy on Vascular risk screening in adults over 40
+The UK NSC recommendation on Vascular risk screening in adults over 40

 Vascular disease includes coronary heart disease, stroke, diabetes and kidney disease.
 It currently affects the lives of over 4 million people in England.
 It causes 36% of deaths (170,000 a year in England) and is responsible for a fifth of all hospital admissions.
 It is the largest single cause of long-term ill health and disability, impairing the quality of life for many people.

 » Read more about vascular disease on Netdoctor.co.uk